Festivals

 The biggest and most important development in LIFEM’s most recent history is its charitable status.
 LIFEM became a charity in July 2020 and welcomed Susannah Simons, Tony Millyard, Carolin Barnfield and Chris Butler as its inaugural trustees.
 LIFEM’s charity mission is to advance the education and appreciation of early music through its annual festival and other outreach projects and events.
 LIFEM is busy looking to the future and is currently planning new initiatives including education and community projects.

-FILMED CONCERTS FROM THE 2023 FESTIVAL AVAILABLE TO WATCH NOW:
+FILMED CONCERTS FROM THE 2023 FESTIVAL STILL AVAILABLE TO WATCH:

 Past events